GodotVR/godot_oculus/README.md

 # Oculus SDK GDNative plugin for Godot

-**IMPORTANT** for this branch your need to copy `modules/gdnative/include/arvr/godot_arvr.h` into `godot_headers/arvr/` If compiled correctly this module will work on an original Godot 3.1 stable build but the new logic will be unused.

 This repository contains the source code for the Oculus plugin for Godot.
 See demo project as an example for how to use the plugin.

 This is a Windows only plugin!

-The leading version of this repository now lives at: https://github.com/GodotVR/godot_oculus
+The leading version of this repository lives at: https://github.com/GodotVR/godot_oculus

 Versions